fwcd/smallballoon/doc/SmalltalkAPI.md

 ## Classes

 ### Object
 The basic building block of every Smalltalk application.
 The foundation of everything.
 Receives messages.
+(Internally represented by an STObject or an STObjectBase)

 ### Class
 The meta-representation of a dynamic class that has been created in Smalltalk.